mounicarajput/Monika/README.md

 ## Let’s Connect

-If you’ve read this far—thank you 🙏.
+If you’ve read this far, thank you 🙏.
 If something here resonated with you, or if you’re looking for someone who wants to make an impact, I’d love to connect and build something great together.

 And hey, I’d also love to hear what *you’re* working on—after all, it’s a small world 🌍.